 The termination of the Contract and/or Agreement will result in the provision of the Service to the Beneficiary being discontinued and, if relevant, a deactivation of the Service towards the End Users.

-Following the termination of the Contract and/or Agreement all elements that are in the possession of the Beneficiary and that are property of need to be handed back to following the termination of the services.
+Following the termination of the Contract and/or Agreement all elements that are in the possession of the Beneficiary and that are property of Wyre need to be handed back to Wyre following the termination of the services.